 What is AB 705?

 Research shows that a high school grade point average is the strongest predictor of performance in college-level coursework.
-With the newly enacted Assembly Bill 705, students will receive a placement using high school records instead of our old assessment tests.
+Assembly Bill 705 says that students will receive a placement using high school records instead of our old assessment tests.

 California Assembly Bill 705 requires that a community college maximize the probability: